-If you’re heading to the in-laws or spending time with family and friends, whose food choices are different to those you’d prefer, you’ll need a few key strategies to help you secretly stay on track without being a health bore!
+If you’re heading to the in-laws or spending time with family and friends, whose food choices are different to those you’d prefer, you’ll need a few key strategies to help you secretly stay on track over the christmas period without being a health bore!
 After all, it’s Christmas and your healthy eating message is likely to fall on merry deaf ears!

 It’s hard enough to make the right choices at the best of times, but even harder when you’re not in control of what’s on offer.

-Here are 6 strategies you can put in place over the festive period to help you stay on track.
+Here are 6 strategies you can put in place over the christmas period to help you stay on track.

 Do eat 3 meals

 One of the biggest pitfalls is the idea of saving yourself for the big meal, whether that’s a big family lunch banquet or a dinner out with friends or family.
 Keeping your blood sugars balanced throughout the day is key.
 Skipping a meal will result in very low blood sugars and you’ll then arrive at a meal ravenous, jittery, light headed and perhaps even a little anxious.
 These are all signs of low blood sugar and are messages for you to EAT, EAT, EAT and in particular sugar.
 You are much more likely to over-indulge if you arrive at meal in this state.
 Stick to eating 3 balanced meals during the day and savour and enjoy the big meal without overeating.